 The ministry of counseling and caring

-Novant Health Presbyterian Medical Center provides spiritual care and compassion during your time of need through our pastoral care services.
-Pastoral care is the ministry of care and counseling provided by pastors, chaplains and other religious leaders.
+Novant Health Presbyterian Medical Center provides spiritual care and compassion during your time of need through our spiritual care services.
+Spiritual care is the ministry of care and counseling provided by pastors, chaplains and other religious leaders.
 We support all belief systems and can provide multi-faith support and guidance to you and your family during your time of need.

-For more information on the pastoral servicers offered at Presbyterian Medical Center, please call
+For more information on the spiritual care services offered at Presbyterian Medical Center, please call

 Hospitalization can be an emotional experience and it is normal for you to have feelings of anxiety, frustration and even loneliness.
 When you are going through this difficult time, we understand the importance of meeting all of your needs, including those that are spiritual.
 Our chaplains and faith-leaders are available 24 hours a day, seven days a week and can help you: